ddasmoore/Visualizing-my-spotify-data-2024-2025/README.md

 The libraries used were Pandas and Spotipy.

 The visualization part of this project was done using Tableau public.

+The additional analyses with extended data (2020-2024 spotify data) was done using MySQL Workbench.

 ## Data-cleaning-transformations-and-troubleshooting